Ready to take your lifts to the next level? Here’s a breakdown of the best heavy resistance bands for busting through plateaus and getting stronger.

 I’m a longtime fan and follower of Rogue stuff.
 Even though they are perhaps best known for their deep ties to the CrossFit world, I’ve never done a WOD in my life and find that their gear works just fine for the average gymgoer.

-Whether it’s their line of squat racks, Rogue’s barbells, or the Rogue Monster Bands (more fully reviewed here), they make excellent stuff.
+They make excellent stuff, whether it’s their line of squat racks, Rogue’s barbells, or the Rogue Monster Bands, the best overall bands for powerlifters.

 Made of natural rubber, and available in two different lengths (they have a twelve-inch “Shorty” version which is awesome for glute bridges, etc), the Monster Bands have been tested by countless athletes the world over.

-Whether you want to bust through a plateau on your bench by lashing up some bands to your power rack, or you want to rep out on pull-ups, or you simply want to improve your flexibility, there is a Rogue Monster Band for you.
+Whether you want to bust through a plateau on your bench by lashing up some bands to your power rack, rep-out on pull-ups, or improve your flexibility, there is a Rogue Monster Band for you.

-Each band is 41” long, and there are 8 different resistance levels, with the silver band being the thickest, providing 200lb of resistance.
+Each band is 41” long, with eight different resistance levels, with the silver band being the thickest, providing 200lb of resistance.
+These are among the strongest resistance bands on the market (others top at around 150lb or 175lb) and one of the few I trust for 1MR lifts.

 Pricing is reasonable, with a pair of the orange Monster bands costing $16 while heavy-duty users wanting maximum resistance with the silver bands are looking at around $100.